 Adding Reference Curves to Parametric Blocks

-Reference curves need to be added to this block, so it can more easily be inserted into the linework of the walls with this floorplan.
+Reference curves need to be added to this block so it can more easily be inserted into the linework of the walls with this floorplan.

 Going to the layers panel, there is a new layer called reference curves.
-Be sure and save this new block definition.
+Be sure to save this new block definition.
 Remember to refresh the thumbnails because it doesn't automatically do it for us.

 Going back to the floor plan, select the door visibility block.
 When it is moved into the drawing, notice that instead of showing the white lines, it's showing guide curves like those seen with the BricsCAD Copy Guided and Move Guided tools.